 A native of India, Puneet is a Finance & Accounting Major.
 He completed his MBA from Goa Institute of Management, India and worked for Citibank prior to joining GE.

-Jamie Miller was named Senior Vice President and Chief Information Officer of GE in 2013.
-She previously served in the role of Vice President, Controller and Chief Accounting Officer, leading a globally distributed GE controllership team comprised of approximately 3,500 accountants.
+Jamie Miller is Senior Vice President and Chief Information Officer for GE.
+In this role, she is driving GE’s global Information Technology strategy, services and operations, and aggressively delivering innovative and transformational solutions for GE, its customers and employees.
+She previously served in the role of Vice President, Controller and Chief Accounting Officer.
 She joined GE in April 2008.

 Ms. Peters first joined the company through the Human Resource Management Program of GE Appliances in 1979.
 Her assignments included organization and staffing in Louisville, Kentucky, and employee relations in Columbia, Maryland.